dmmagdal/LuxAI/README.md

          - `pip install --upgrade luxai_s2` (CPU)
          - `pip install juxai-s2` (GPU - requires compatible GPU)
  - Verify installation by running the CLI tool, replacing `path/to/bot/main.py` with a path to a bot (e.g. the starter kit in `kits/python/main.py`) and run `luxai-s2 path/to/bot/main.py path/to/bot/main.py -v 2 -o replay.json`
+ - You can use the following replay engine at https://s2vis.lux-ai.org/ to watch your replays online.
+It is currently still available as of 01/02/24.

 ### Notes: